mgoltzsche/podman-static/README.md

 Containers need to be `--privileged`.

-Before the entrypoint script runs the provided command as unprivileged user `podman` (100000) it does some workarounds:
-* Change the owner of the storage volume mount point (`/podman/.local/share/containers/storage`) to the unprivileged `podman` user.
+As a workaround for docker the entrypoint script changes the owner of the storage volume mount point (`/podman/.local/share/containers/storage`) to the unprivileged `podman` user (100000) before it runs the provided command.
-* Create cgroup from `/proc/1/cgroup` within `/sys/fs/cgroup` if it does not exist because inside the container this cgroup is the cgroup root.

 ## Usage example